JoepVanlier/JSFX/README.md

 The extent of modulation on the filter can be set with the outer mouse button.
 This will showed a greyed area that will show the extent of the dynamics being applied.
 When the dynamics are at maximum, the parameter value will be at the full extent of this greyed area.

 #### A few notes/tips/warnings:
+[b]- When tweaking, enable Automatic Gain Control to protect your ears from resonance issues.
+This rescales the volume so that the RMS value post filter is the same as the input level (meaning that you can leave the post fader at 0 dB).
+You can transfer the estimated gain to the post-gain fader with the outer mouse[/b]
 - Play with the Pre-Gain / Drive.
 It can make a huge difference for both the filters and the waveshaper.
 - Some filters such as the MS-20 (my fav), Rezzy and CEM/SSM saturate quite nicely when driven.
 These can be used without wave-shaper to get a cleaner distortion.
 - Not all filters are unconditionally stable, so that means that some can bite your head of and end in a sad click.
 Most are though.